“Omg, I made this for St. Paddy’s day and wowza! It is delicious and tastes JUST like the store bought stuff.” ~Naomi

 - Add the rest of the cream, while stirring, or gently whisking.

 - Add the whiskey, vanilla, and condensed milk and blend everything well.
-Note: alternatively you can put everything in a blender and blend briefly to combine.
-Don't blend too long or you can risk whipping the cream.
+Note: alternatively you can put everything in a blender and blend briefly.
+Blend just long enough to combine.

-- Pour the mixture into a bottle with a top, and refrigerate until needed.
+- Pour the mixture into a clean bottle with a top, and refrigerate until needed.

 Notes

-- Lighten this up by using half and half instead of heavy cream.
+- Lighten up your homemade Irish Cream by using half and half instead of heavy cream.

 - Add more espresso or more cocoa powder to change the flavor profile to your particular liking.